keatinge/webhook-replay/README.md

 1. The database is SQLite, but may change to Postgres at some point.
 SQLite is nice here because it makes it very easy to run locally, for example as a self-contained docker image.
 Switching to Postgres will require running using docker-compose.
-1. See `server.go` for the implementation
+1. See the `backend` directory for the implementation
 ## Frontend
 1. The frontend is written in React using the excellent [Material UI](https://material-ui.com/) component library.
 1. [react-highlight.js](https://github.com/bvaughn/react-highlight.js) (which uses highlight.js) is used for highlighting JSON response bodies and bash snippets (for cURL requests)
 1. [axios](https://github.com/axios/axios) is used for HTTP requests.
 1. [notistack](https://github.com/iamhosseindhv/notistack) is used for success/error/info alerts.
-1. See `whfrontend/src/index.js` and `whfrontend/src/whreplay.js` for the implementation
+1. See `whfrontend/src` for the implementation
 ## Deployment
 1. https://webhook-replay.com is deployed to Google's Compute Engine.
 1. On the server docker-compose runs a prebuilt docker image (saved as a tar)